akilkarthikeyan/maxit/README.md

 2) Two Player - Where two players play against each other

-Bitmask DP algorithm used in the single player mode to make the most optimal move possible every time, based on the state of the grid to maximize computer’s score.
+Bitmask DP algorithm used in the single player mode to make the most optimal move every time, based on the state of the grid to maximize computer’s score.

 State of the grid decided by
 1) position - Current position of the pointer